Master winemaker named Top Dog Distinguished Alumnus

 - College of Health and Human Services: Lisa Casarez (1994, ’00), founder and CEO, Angels of Grace Family Foster Agency

-- College of Science and Mathematics: Rosemary Waters (1966, ’72), professor emerita, Fresno City College
+- College of Science and Mathematics: Rosemary Rockwell Waters (1966, ’72), professor emerita, Fresno City College

 - College of Social Sciences: Geri Yang-Johnson (2009), vice president and community relations senior consultant, Wells Fargo

-- Division of Student Affairs and Enrollment Management: Andrew Souza (1981), chief administrative officer, Immanuel Schools
+- Division of Student Affairs and Enrollment Management: Andy Souza (1981), chief administrative officer, Immanuel Schools

-- Henry Madden Library: Frank Johnson Sr. (1964), author and retired publisher and superintendent of West Fresno School District
+- Henry Madden Library: Frank J. Johnson, Sr. (1964), author and retired publisher and former superintendent of West Fresno School District

 For more details on the Top Dog Alumni Awards, visit fresnostatealumni.com.
 For sponsorship opportunities, contact Peter Robertson at firstname.lastname@example.org or 559.278.4669.